How do I set up a Branded Short Domain?

 The Domain Name System (DNS) is what allows a web browser to translate a domain to a website.
-You will need to tell DNS that your custom domain now should point to bitly.
+You will need to tell DNS that your custom domain now should point to Bitly.

 The way you update DNS varies depending on your domain registrar.
 In general, the process goes something like this:

 Log into your domain registrar's website.

 Find the section for managing DNS entries.
 The name of this section varies, but is usually something like ‘DNS Configuration, DNS Records, or Advanced DNS.
 Links to instructions for popular hosting providers can be found here.

-For a Short Domain:
+For a domain:

 For a subdomain (such as on.wsj.com):

 Set the CNAME Record for that subdomain to point to cname.bitly.com.
 When entering your subdomain, enter only the portion before the first dot.
-For example, with on.wsj.com you would just type in on.
+For example, with ‘on.wsj.com’ you would just type in ‘on’.

 Modifying DNS is the hardest part of this process because of the variation in registrar web sites and because of DNS's strange terminology.
 It may take some time and searching to find the right page.
 If you are stuck during this process we suggest emailing your domain registrar’s support team.

-Note: A records and CNAME records are different from nameservers (such as ns1.godaddy.com), which bitly does not provide.
-If you are being asked to enter a nameserver, please use the one provided by your registrar, which should allow you to set an A record and/or CNAME from within your registrar’s dashboard.
+Note: A Records and CNAME Records are different from nameservers (such as ns1.godaddy.com), which Bitly does not provide.
+If you are being asked to enter a nameserver, please use the one provided by your registrar, which should allow you to set an A Record and/or CNAME from within your registrar’s dashboard.

-- Have you waited up to 48 hours since you modified DNS?
+1. Have you waited up to 48 hours since you modified DNS?
 In some cases it can take that long before the DNS change fully takes effect.